 Tribal conflicts in the area which became Bechuanaland in the early years of the 1880s led to the intervention of Boers from the Transvaal who established the independent republics of Goshen and Stellaland.
 In 1884 the British Government, following appeals from local chiefs for protection, decided to annex both Goshen and Stellaland and a force under Sir Charles Warren was sent from the Cape.
 On 20th September 1885, Stellaland and other territory to the south of the Molopo River was constituted the Crown Colony of British Bechuanaland.
+A protectorate was also proclaimed over a vast tract of land to the north of Molopo on the 30th September 1885.
 Click here to see a map.

 Catalogue Listing >>